xan1242/xnfstpktool/README.md

 In order to enable decompression support, you must provide DecompressionCode.h file, which can be found here: http://www.mediafire.com/file/rmx88y9az2vsbx3/DecompressionCode.h

-Place that file in the TPKTool folder and uncomment the line that contains `#define TPKTOOL_DECOMPRESSION` in TPKTool.h
+Place that file in the TPKTool folder and uncomment the line that contains `#define TPKTOOL_DECOMPRESSION` in TPKTool_ChunkReading.h

 Please note that that file contains copyrighted code by Electronic Arts and hence is not distributed within this repository.